 4. Are there any trade-offs you are willing to make or not?

 This addresses the idea of what are priorities, and how elements compare.
 For instance, do visitors need to be limited in time and frequency, and if not, are the consequences of that in terms of physical effects of exhaustion worth that.

 5 What would a good day look like?

 It’s so important not to assume we know what a good day is like for the person dealing with the ending of their life.
 By asking what constitutes a good day for them, our job is simply to listen and then facilitate that as much as possible.

 Obviously, when asking these questions you may not be doing it one after another!
 Use common sense and your intuition as to what works best in whatever situation.

-In Module 3 of the Before I Go: Getting the Essential Questions Asked and Answered Before You Die programme, we go into how to have conversations about all kinds of end of life matters in much more depth.
+In the Before I Go Method we go into how to have conversations about all kinds of end of life matters in much more depth.

 That’s because being able to talk about all this is so crucial, and you can’t really do a good end of life plan without talking about it, let alone ask anyone who is near to the end the kind of questions in this article.
 Or anything else, for that matter.